Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Singularities and positive curvature

-\begin{proof} Following the methodology of Section 4 of the authors' previous work~\cite{HS}, we may remove the points $p_1$ and $p_2$ from $X$ and replace them with their spaces of directions to obtain a $G$-action on some space $W$ (the ``blow-up'' of $X$ at the fixed points).
-The orbit space $W/G$ is given by blowing up $\bar{X}$ at $\bar{p}_1$ and $\bar{p}_2$.
+\begin{proof} Following the methodology of Section 4 of ~\cite{HS}, let $W$ be the ``blow up" of $X$ at the fixed points $p_1$ and $p_2$.
+That is, remove the points $p_1$ and $p_2$ from $X$ and replace them with their spaces of directions to obtain $W$.
+Then $W$ admits a $G$-action and the orbit space $W/G$ corresponds to the blow up of $\bar{X}$ at $\bar{p}_1$ and $\bar{p}_2$.